mstksg/inCode/copy/entries/pararrow.md

 Where if i gave `runArrow` a `ParArrow a b`, and an `a`, It would fork itself into its own thread and give you an `IO b` in response to your `a`.

-Okay, because of Arrow's ability to "separate out" and "side-chain" compositions (note that `q` in the previous example does not depend on `z` at all, and can clearly be launched in parallel alongside the calculation of `z`), it looks like from a `proc` notation statement, we can easily write arrows that all 'fork themselves' under composition.
+Because of Arrow's ability to "separate out" and "side-chain" compositions (note that `q` in the previous example does not depend on `z` at all, and can clearly be launched in parallel alongside the calculation of `z`), it looks like from a `proc` notation statement, we can easily write arrows that all 'fork themselves' under composition.

 Using this, in the above proc example with the fancy diagram, we should be able to see that `z` is completely independent of `y` and `q`, so the `g`